 We also love how easy TOAD Pro is to use.
 While the wealth of options can still be overwhelming for a DIY novice, the customizable graphs and dashboards make it easy to get the exact data you’re looking for.
-It’s also convenient that you can order it with the adapter included, making it a great all in one diagnostic package.
+It’s also convenient that you can order it with the adapter included, making it a great all-in-one diagnostic package.

-- Easy to navigate and use
+- It’s easy to navigate and use.

-- Provides in-depth diagnostic reports
+- It provides in-depth diagnostic reports.

-- Option to get ELM327 adapter included
+- The option to get an ELM327 adapter is included.

-- View live data in customizable dashboard
+- You can view live data in a customizable dashboard.

-2. Viezu K-Suite Car Tuning Software
+2. Viezu K-Suite Car ECU tuning software

 The Vehicle List and Protocol list in the main window of Viezu K-Suite are helpful references.
 Use the Protocol List to see all the information you need about the ECU, along with what accessories you’ll need to tune it.
 The Viezu K-Suite Vehicle List shows all vehicles supported and makes specific tuning suggestions.